What African Art and Masks Carry From Our Ancestors

 African Art and Masks as Ancestral Language

-I am Kenal Louis, and my pen and ink mask series is rooted in my relationship to African art and masks as a Haitian-American artist who understands both the beauty of this tradition and the ways it has been misrepresented and undervalued in dominant cultural narratives.
+I am Kenal Louis, and my pen and ink mask series grew out of my relationship to this heritage.
+I understand both the beauty of this tradition and the ways it has been misrepresented and undervalued in the stories the dominant culture tells about art.
+My doubt eventually turned into responsibility.

-What African Art and Masks Were Designed to Do
+What These Masks Were Designed to Do

-African art and masks were not created for museums or galleries.
-They were created for ceremony — for initiation rites, for funerary practices, for communication with the ancestral world, for the marking of transitions that communities needed to navigate collectively.
+They were never made for museums or galleries.
+They were created for ceremony — for initiation rites, for funerary practices, for communication with the ancestral world, for marking the transitions that communities had to navigate together.
+A mask was an event, not an ornament.

 African Mask Art Print - Tribal Pen Ink Drawing